unrealnerd/notes/common.md

   ### javascript

-- Example for common wrapper for unique function
+- Example for common wrapper for unique function and binding this
   ```js
   commonWrap(this.uniqueFn.bind(this), params);